Conflux-Chain/js-conflux-sdk/docs/api/utils.md

 #### format.bytes <a id="util/format.js/format/(static)bytes"></a>

-If pass an string it will decode with ASCII encoding
+If pass an string only hex is accepted

 * **Parameters**